cdl-geneseo/geneseo-dictionary/L/Late-night.md

 # Late night

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Late night

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 n.
 Dining services on campus from 9p.m. until 11p.m., Sunday through Thursday.Source: Dictionary of Geneseo English, Fall 2006, KalluschAs of 2012, 58% of students surveyed knew this word and 55% believed it to be of local origin.(Eichas, G-M, 2012)